Clinical Research Program

 - Other MD Anderson Clinical Trials relevant to Endocrine Neoplasia patients

-The goal of this clinical research study is to learn if RAD001 can help to control locally-advanced or metastatic thyroid cancer.
+The goal of this clinical research study is to learn if calcium alumino-silicate anti-diarrheal (CASAD) can help to control diarrhea in patients with papillary thyroid cancer

 The goal of this clinical research study is to learn about how vemurafenib may affect certain biomarkers in patients with papillary thyroid cancer.

 Protocol 2012-0349: A Randomized Phase 2 Study of single agent GSK2118436 (BRAFi) vs. combination regimen GSK 2118436 (BRAFi) and GSK 1120212 (MEKi) in patients with BRAF mutated thyroid carcinoma.